 Background: The day before I had decided to walk on the wild side and purchase double my normal weekly supply of each product and get four loaves of bread as well as four jugs of tea.
 However, I was only able to secure two loaves of bread after deciding to pass on the only other loaf available which was gently (but who knows by what or by whom?) squashed.

 I worked in supermarkets for ten years and have been shopping in them for more decades than I would care to admit.
 I have never encountered a bread woman and if you are, or know of one, please accept my insincere apology.
-Since the job consists of driving a huge step-van here, there and everywhere no matter the weather and dragging huge racks of bread in and out of all sorts of stores, many run by very unpleasant people, I just assume women are too smart to subject themselves to this sort of daily grind.
+Since the job consists of driving a huge step-van here, there and clear over there, no matter the weather, and dragging huge racks of bread in and out of all sorts of stores, many run by very unpleasant people, I just assume women are too smart to subject themselves to this sort of daily grind.

 When I came back out (No Shopping Carts Beyond This Point, Alarm Will Sound!)
 I walked all the way back to the other side of the store to see if the bread person had stopped by, no luck.
 I mention this only to demonstrate my devotion to my beloved Schwebel's Country Potato bread, which I can't recommend enough.

-[Just in case you're unaware, bread people, like doctors, don't work on Wednesday because they, (unlike most, or at least many doctors) have to work on Saturdays which is why so many of them belong to the teamsters union.]
+[Just in case you're unaware, bread people, like doctors, don't work on Wednesday because they (unlike most doctors) have to work on Saturdays which is why so many of them belong to the teamsters union.]

-See, bread delivery technicians usually over-deliver bread on Tuesdays to tide a given outlet over till Thursday.
-This also helps to keep their day-old bread stores stocked via leftovers.
+See, bread delivery technicians usually over-deliver bread on Tuesdays and Saturdays to tide a given outlet over till Thursday/Monday.

-I enquired if she knew if there was any extra Schwebel's Country Potato bread "in the back" as it was on sale but there was none on the shelf.
-She looked baffled but she spotted her supervisor and asked her if there was any Schwebel's Country Potato bread "in the back."
-This likely overworked, underpaid, under-appreciated by her boss, spouse, and kids -- who looked like her feet hurt -- said, "Lemmylook," and exited, stage left.
+I inquired if she knew if there was any extra Schwebel's Country Potato bread "in the back" as it was on sale but there was none on the shelf.
+She looked baffled but she spotted her supervisor and asked her if there was any Schwebel's Country Potato bread in the back.
+This woman; likely overworked, underpaid, under-appreciated by her boss, spouse, and kids -- who looked like her feet hurt -- said, "Lemmylook," and exited, stage left.

 Resisting the urge to squash the loaf in question via an armpit or tossing it in a freezer as dark clouds begin to gather over my soul I gently placed the offending loaf on the shelf in the empty space where the Arizona Green Tea with Ginseng (decaffeinated) was supposed to be but wasn't.

-As I approached the service desk on my way out of the store and as I was reaching for the winning four dollar scratch off ticket that I had remembered to bring with me this time I saw them.
+As I approached the service desk on my way out of the store and as I was reaching for the winning (four dollars) scratch-off ticket that I had remembered to bring with me this time I saw them.